AidanWaltersCodes/SpotifyApi/README.md

+# My Project

-Personal Project using Spotipy and the Spotify API
+I am working on using the Spotify API to improve my coding skills and have some fun.